AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_rest_apis.md

     }
 }
 ```
-This configuration will make the action accept requests with access tokens that have the client_id's `zookeeper` OR `dogwalker`.
+This configuration allows the action to accept requests with access tokens that have the client IDs `zookeeper` OR `dogwalker`.

-> Note: Both `scopes_auth` and `clientids_auth` can be used at the same time.
-In this case, the action will accept requests with access tokens that have the scopes `write:pets` OR `read:pets` AND the client_id's `zookeeper` OR `dogwalker`.
+> Note that you can use both `scopes_auth` and `clientids_auth` simultaneously.
+In this case, the action will accept requests with access tokens that have both the scopes `write:pets` OR `read:pets` AND the client IDs `zookeeper` OR `dogwalker`.

 ### Basic Authentication